Dividing the portfolio of assets you and your spouse built over the life of your marriage requires expert guidance.

 - Is your spouse disclosing all of his or her assets, and if not, what do you do?

 - Which assets are really important for you, so much so that you will fight for them in court?

-These are questions and issues you will answer with your Robinson & Henry, P.C., attorney.
-Our experienced team will guide you through the financial disclosure process and ensure that your martial portfolio is divided equitably.
+Your Robinson & Henry attorney can help you answer these questions.
+Our experienced team will guide you through the financial disclosure process and ensure that your martial portfolio is divide

 We will help you make sure all of the appropriate assets are included in the portfolio, including: